env0/env0-import-variable-plugin/README.md

 # Import Variable plugin

-This plugin will fetch output values from another environment and insert them as terraform variables.
+This plugin will fetch output values from another environment and insert them as terraform and/or environment variables.

 Similar to self hosted agent secrets, use this notation in the value of the terraform input value: